oxidic/oxido/README.md

 # Oxido

-Oxido is a dynamic interpreted programming language basing most of it's syntax on Rust.
+Oxido is a dynamic interpreted programming language basing most of its syntax on Rust.
 Convectionally, the files may end with the `o` extension, however Oxido ignores the extension.

 ## Syntax